40+ Fun Things to do in Sydney in 2024

 Opera Australia

-Buy tickets to opera at the Sydney Opera House and enjoy the performance while taking a good look around the building itself.
+Buy tickets to see Opera Australia perform at the Sydney Opera House before the performance take a good look around the building itself.

-Operas you can book tickets to include La Bohème, Turandot, The Marriage of Figaro, Otello
+Operas you can book tickets to include The Barber of Seville, Guys and Dolls on Sydne Harbour and Cinderella.

 There is a good range of tickets options in Premium, A, B, C and D Reserve.
 D Reserve tickets are usually $99 (excluding Saturday night performances)